National Climate Leadership on Healthy and Sustainable Diets: A Win-win for People and Planet

-This is the second piece in a series produced by the Global Action Platform on Sustainable Consumption and Diets.
+This is the fourth piece in a series produced by the Global Action Platform on Sustainable Consumption and Diets.
 Read parts one, two, and three, and learn more by visiting their webpage here.

 We are facing a “triple planetary crisis”—climate change, nature and biodiversity loss, and a human health crisis.
 What is the connecting thread through all these crises?
 Dysfunctional food systems that are making us ill and driving climate change.